 Refinery input trends

-Last week, the increase in crude inputs increased refinery operating levels by 0.7% to touch 90.1% of operable capacity.
-Analysts’ expectations called for a 0.4% increase.
+Last week’s drop in crude oil inputs decreased the refinery operating levels by 0.4% to touch 93.2% of operable capacity.
+It was 93.6% the week before.

-Refineries are the main source of crude demand.
-Refinery input levels affect inventory draws and builds.
-So refining throughputs affect inventory levels, not only for crude oil but also for refined products such as gasoline and distillates.
-We’ll discuss inventory levels for these products in the next parts of this series.
+Refineries are the main source of crude oil demand.
+Refinery input levels affect crude oil inventory draws and builds.
+Refining throughputs affect inventory levels not only for crude oil, but also for refined products like gasoline and distillates.
+We’ll discuss inventory levels for these products in the following parts of this series.